Our Mission and duties

 Professors from Polish universities at PUNO

 Including: Prof. Pawel Boski, SWPS University; Prof. Dr. hab.
 Władysław Miodunka, Jagiellonian University; Prof. Dr. hab.
 Maria Beisert, Adam Mickiewicz University of Poznan; Prof. Magdalena Sroda, Warsaw University; Prof. Dr. hab.
-Ewa Lewandowska-Tarasiuk, Maria Grzegorzewska Academy of Special Pedagogy, Warsaw.
+Ewa Lewandowska-Tarasiuk, Maria Grzegorzewska Academy of Special Pedagogy, Warsaw; others.

 Outstanding academics, renowned professors in the annals of PUNO